He’s red, he’s white

 2005 - Keeper Paul Willis played for Northern Ireland Under-19’s as they lost 1-0 to Greece in the same competition at Windsor Park.

 2010 – Dani Pacheco featured for Spain Under-19’s as they beat Croatia 2-1 in the European Championships Finals in France, while Chris Mavinga played in France’s 4-1 defeat of the Netherlands.
-On the same day, future reds Steven Caulker and Nathaniel Clyne played as England beat Austria 3-2 in the same competition.
+On the same day, future reds Steven Caulker and Nathaniel Clyne played as England beat Austria 3-2 in the same competition, while future red Fabio Borini featured as Italy lost 2-0 to Portugal.

 2007 - Future red Damien Plessis was sent off as France Under 19’s were held to a 1-1 draw by Germany in the same competition in Austria.
 Future red Mikel San José also featured on the same day as Spain and Portugal also drew 1-1 in the same tournament.